0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ## Creating a new shuttle project

+We'll make a simple Axum project today.

 Shuttle has a setup wizard to start a new template project so you can get to hello world with no code.

-At time of recording they support
-  - axum
-  - poise
-  - poem
-  - rocket
-  - salvo
-  - serenity
-  - tide
-  - thruster
-  - tower, and
-  - warp
-frameworks.

-We'll make a simple Axum project today.

 Initial compilation, as always with Rust is slower, but subsequent builds are fast.